 - Low-Income Alaskans Seeking Public Housing

-- Low-Income Alaskans on Parole or Probation & Youth Aging out of Foster Care
+- Low-Income Alaskans on Parole or Probation and Youth Aging out of Foster Care

 - Homeless Veterans and their Families

 - Alaskans Eligible for Community-Based Long-Term Assistance

 - Waiting List Status

 AHFC offers a variety of rental programs to accommodate the diverse housing needs of Alaskans and ensure that all residents have access to safe, quality, affordable rentals.
 Please review the descriptions below to find out what program is right for you.

 AHFC provides rental housing to both low-income Alaskans over the age of 62 years and Alaskans with disabilities.
 Some locations offer an on-site service coordinator that enables residents to remain independent in their homes as long as possible.

 In partnership with NeighborWorks Alaska, the Adelaide building serves single, homeless individuals.
 For more information, call 907-258-9017 or visit http://www.nwalaska.org/rental-properties/adelaide-apartments

 The Empowering Choice Housing Program (ECHP) is a referral-based, transitional rental assistance program designed to meet the housing needs of families displaced due to domestic violence and sexual assault.